What does Delphi Philosophy look like?

 Using Delphi's story is simple - follow these steps and you'll be philosophising in no time!

-As well as the story book of Delphi the Philosopher, you will also have a picture slideshow for the chapter which you can display to the children.
+As well as the story book, such as Delphi the Philosopher or Delphi the Dreamer, you will also have a picture slideshow for the chapter which you can display to the children.
 The best set up is for you to sit next to the screen, which will show the pictures and questions, and have your class in front of you either on the carpet or on chairs.

 Once you’ve settled the children down to listen, then you can start reading!